cg-gdsc/FAQ/Readme.md

 ## Can we have the kickoff session PowerPoint?

-- The PowerPoint presentation is available on Teams.
-You can find it on the [resources page](https://gdsc.ce.capgemini.com/app/portal/resources).
+- The PowerPoint presentation will be available on Teams.
+You would also find it on the [resources page](https://gdsc.ce.capgemini.com/app/portal/resources).

 ## When do we receive access to the dataset?

-- You will only be able to access to data from your AWS account.
-You are not permitted to download it to ensure we’re reducing our carbon footprint.
-The access will be shown in the AWS tutorials provided.
+- Access to the dataset will be provided after the kick-off on June 6th.

 ## How many times can we re-submit our improved solution?